-Controlling such risk factors may prevent another stroke.
+Controlling such risk factors through changes in lifestyle may prevent another stroke.

 Carotid endarterectomy is a surgical procedure that removes fatty buildup (atherosclerotic plaque) in a neck artery that supplies oxygen-rich blood to the brain.
 The procedure may help patients who have had a stroke, but surgeons have to wait at least 6 weeks after the stroke before considering surgery.
 Carotid endarterectomy may also be used to prevent a stroke in people who have the fatty buildup that may cause a stroke.
 Doppler ultrasound can be used to find out how much buildup is in the artery and when a carotid endarterectomy may be performed to help prevent a stroke.

 Carotid artery angioplasty is a procedure during which interventional cardiologists, radiologists or vascular surgeons open the clogged arteries in your neck to prevent or treat stroke.
 They use a long, thin tube called a catheter that has a small balloon on its tip.
 They inflate the balloon at the blockage site in the carotid artery to flatten or compress the plaque against the artery wall.
 Carotid angioplasty is often combined with the placement of a small, metal, mesh-like device called a stent.
 Carotid angioplasty and stenting are usually performed in patients either because they are not candidates for the traditional surgery (carotid endarterectomy) or because the procedure is felt to be less risky than the traditional surgery.